 - Parliamentary approval

-All treaties concluded by the King must be approved by the House of Representatives (Chambre/Kamer) and by the Senate in the form of an Act of approval.
+All treaties concluded by the King must be approved by the House of Representatives (Chambre/Kamer) in the form of an Act of approval.

-All treaties concluded by the Region and Community governments must be approved by the respective Councils.
+All treaties concluded by the Region and Community governments must be approved by the respective parliaments.

 The mixed treaties must be approved by all legislative authorities concerned.